arantespp/arantespp.com/posts/zettelkasten/scrum.md

      - Daily super-short meetings that happen at the same time and place.
      - The goal is for everyone on the team to be on the same page, aligned with the sprint goal.
-     - Each member of the team answer these questions:
+     - Each member of the team answers these questions:
        - What did I do yesterday?
        - What do I plan to do today?
        - Are there any obstacles?